distbit0/distbit.xyz/_posts/2023-06-15-advantages-of-mulvad-vpn.md

 layout: post
 tag:
 - privacy
-title: Benefits of Mulvad VPN
+title: Advantages of Mulvad VPN
 ---

-Below is why I recommend [Mulvad VPN](https://mullvad.net/).
+Below are some of the reasons why I use [Mulvad VPN](https://mullvad.net/).
 - accepts crypto
 - accepts cash by mail
 - 5 usd/month flat rate (less than ProtonVPN premium)